cran/tabula/README.md

 -   Abundance matrix:
     -   `CountMatrix` represents count data,
-    -   `FrequencyMatrix` represents frequency data.
+    -   `FrequencyMatrix` represents relative frequency data.
 -   Logical matrix:
     -   `IncidenceMatrix` represents presence/absence data.
+-   Other numeric matrix:
     -   `OccurrenceMatrix` represents a co-occurence matrix.
+    -   `SimilarityMatrix` represents a (dis)similarity matrix.

-It assumes that you keep your data tidy: each variable (taxa) must be saved in its own column and each observation (case) must be saved in its own row.
+It assumes that you keep your data tidy: each variable (type/taxa) must be saved in its own column and each observation (sample/case) must be saved in its own row.

 These new classes are of simple use, on the same way as the base `matrix`: